First you need to install the prerequisites:

 - Sitecore Management Services: https://dev.sitecore.net/Downloads/Sitecore_CLI/4x/Sitecore_CLI_411.aspx

-Once you have everything prepared, you need to install the Sitecore Headless Rendering
+Once everything is prepared, you have to install the Sitecore Headless Rendering Service.
+This

-Service.
-This module provides the server-side APIs and components which are required for
+module provides you with server-side APIs and components that are required for the ASP.
+NET Core

-Those custom items are managed using the new Sitecore Content Serialization system for
+managed using the new Sitecore Content Serialization system for serializing, sharing and

-To use Sitecore CLI, install the Sitecore Management Services package in your Sitecore CM
+To use Sitecore CLI, you need to install the Sitecore Management Services package in your

 - Install Sitecore 10.2